8n8/trumat/README.md

 The `test_formatted` directory contains a lot of Elm files that are already formatted with `elm_format`.
 The test runner passes all these through `trumat` and checks it doesn't change any of them.

 The `test_input` directory contains unformatted Elm code.
 The `test_expected` directory contains the same paths as `test_input`, but all the files are formatted.
 The test runner passes each file in `test_input` through `trumat` and checks the result against the corresponding file in `test_expected`.

+If you need to check for memory bugs, you can build the tests and run them in Valgrind with `./valgrind.sh`.

+If you need to run a debugger you can build the tests and run them with `./debug.sh`.